 We all struggle with faithfulness from time to time, but sometimes, we may be experiencing guilt about the wrong thing or feeling frustrated because our ideas of what faithfulness looks like aren’t playing out in our lives.

-Here are five myths we may be holding onto about what it really means to be faithful:
+Here are five myths about faithfulness we may be holding on to:

 1. Faithfulness looks like a perfect attendance in church